mschimk1/heroku-buildpack-hugo/README.md

 theme = "purehugo"
 ```

+The buildpack downloads and installs the latest Hugo release.
+To fix the Hugo
-To bump the Hugo version just add a `.hugo-version` file in the root directory
+version number just add a `.hugo-version` file in the root directory of your
-of your site with the target Hugo release version number.
+site with the target Hugo release version number.

 ***Example .hugo-version file contents***